 Cosmic Photo prompt.

-Right, see you all on Monday, have a great weekend.
+I look forward to seeing your floral offerings on Monday, have a great weekend.

 To get involved with the challenge; check out the Cosmic Photo Prompt each Friday, then post a photo (or photos) on your blog the following Monday, with a pingback link to my Monday post.